revaturelabs/interviewquestions/Java/Maven/Introduction to Maven.md

 <details> <summary> <b> Show Answer </b> </summary>

-- If the project needs to have quick documentation, compiling and packaging of source coide into JAR/ZIP files.
+- If the project needs to have quick documentation,compiling and packaging of source coide into JAR/ZIP files.
 - If the project requires a huge amount of dependencies.
 - If the version of dependecies requires a frequent up-gradation.